charles-uno/Bloodlines/03_creating_player_characters.md

 > texts, Oxye crammed as many scrolls as would fit in her bag and headed out
 > into the great wide world.

-Oxyehenhuain takes +2 to her Merfolk bloodline to reflect her immaculate manners and patient demeanor.
-She also takes +2 to her Naga bloodline – her knowledge, particularly of the history and languages of the world, is impressive.

-In exchange, she takes -1 each to her Dwarf, Elf, Goblin, and Orc bloodlines.
+Oxyehenhuain takes +3 to her Elf bloodline and +1 to her Halfling bloodline.
+She is well-mannered and patient, with an extensive knowledge of the history and languages of the world.
+In exchange, she takes -2 to her Dwarf and Goblin bloodlines.
 Her studious life has done little to prepare her for the dangers found outside of court.

 ## Example PC: Tor Byorn Yorgensen